-- Tank tops for both boys and girls must have straps at least two inches wide and have no enlarged armholes. - All shirts must cover the stomach. - Undergarments must be worn and may not be showing.
+- Tank tops for both boys and girls must have straps at least one inch wide and have no enlarged armholes. - All shirts must cover the stomach. - Undergarments must be worn and may not be showing.
 Therefore, shirts and pants must cover all undergarments. - Pajamas, slippers, hats, caps, sunglasses, or gloves may not be worn to school in the building except on special days designated for those items. - Coats and jackets must remain in student lockers. - Backpacks, book bags and purses may be used to carry educational materials to and from school but must remain in assigned lockers. - Skirts and shorts must be mid length (at least half the distance between the top of the leg and the top of the knee). - No shorts or sandals/flip flops second and third quarter.

-Students dressed inappropriately may be asked to modify the clothes, or may be removed from the educational setting.
-This may be accomplished by removing the item, changing into other clothing, turning the item inside out, or calling the parents to bring appropriate attire to school.
+This list is not meant to be exhaustive; rather it is intended to provide some idea of acceptable dress.
+Students dressed inappropriately may be asked to remove the item, change into other clothing, turn the item inside out, or call parents to bring appropriate attire to school.
+This includes dressing or grooming in a manner that presents a danger to health or safety, causes interference with work, or creates classroom disorder.

 Students may not return to class until they have complied with the dress code rules.
 Further actions may result for students who repeatedly choose to not follow the dress code.